Who is Fidelity National Collections?

 Your Rights When Dealing with Fidelity National Collections

-• Fidelity National Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Fidelity National Collections cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Fidelity National Collections must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Fidelity National Collections must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Fidelity National Collections cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Fidelity National Collections cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Fidelity Collections From Your Credit Report Today!